Fort Union National Monument

-Fort Union National Monument is a unit of the National Park Service of the United States, and is located north of Watrous in Mora County, New Mexico.
-The national monument was founded on June 28, 1954.
+Fort Union National Monument is a unit of the United States National Park Service located 7.7 miles north of Watrous in Mora County, New Mexico.

-The site preserves the second of three forts constructed on the site beginning in 1851, as well as the ruins of the third.
-Also visible is a network of ruts from the Mountain and Cimarron Branches of the old Santa Fe Trail.
+The site preserves the remains of three forts that were built starting in the 1850s.
+Also visible at Fort Union and from the road leading to it are ruts from the Mountain and Cimarron Branches of the old Santa Fe Trail.

-There is a visitor center with exhibits about the fort and a film about the Santa Fe Trail.
-The altitude of the Visitor Center is 6760 feet (2060 m).
-A 1.2-mile (1.9-kilometre) trail winds through the fort's adobe ruins.
+The monument has a visitor center containing a historical museum and showing a film about the fort’s history.
+A self-guiding trail leads through remains of the second and third forts.
+Ruins of the ordnance depot and site of the first fort are visible across the valley to the west.

+The monument is open 8:00 am to 4:00 pm throughout the year except Thanksgiving (fourth Thursday of November), Christmas Day (December 25), and New Year’s Day (January 1).
+Admission is free.

 Description by William Davis

-Santa Fe trader and author William Davis gave his first impression of the fort in the year 1857:
+Santa Fe trader and author William Davis gave his first impression of the fort in 1857:

 Fort Union, a hundred and ten miles from Santa Fé, is situated in the pleasant valley of the Moro.
 It is an open post, without either stockades or breastworks of any kind, and, barring the officers and soldiers who are seen about, it has much more the appearance of a quiet frontier village than that of a military station.
 It is laid out with broad and straight streets crossing each other at right angles.
 The huts are built of pine logs, obtained from the neighboring mountains, and the quarters of both officers and men wore a neat and comfortable appearance.